 Direct, indirect, and induced modeled economic impacts follow roughly the same distribution as program spending across the six main program regions.
-The highest portion of project spending occurred in Cook County, with 54% of projects sited and 32% incentive dollars spent in this region, so a similarly large portion of economic impacts occur there.
-Indirect impacts were slightly more distributed, especially among

-Cook County and the Northeast region, suggesting that the Northeast region may be contributing to the supply of components for ILSFA projects in Cook County in addition to local projects.
+The highest portion of project spending occurred in Cook County, with 54% of projects sited and 33% incentive dollars spent in this region, followed by the Northeast and Northwest program regions (which see 23% and 24% of program spending, respectively).
+Direct economic impacts were distributed similarly between these three program regions, while Indirect impacts were slightly larger in the Northeast region and smaller in the Northwest region, suggesting that the Northeast region may be contributing a larger share to the supply of components for ILSFA projects in Cook County and the Northwest region, in addition to local projects.
+Economic impacts were much smaller in the East Central, West Central, and South program regions, as they saw a much smaller share of program spending.